tarantool/cartridge/topics/failover.md

 ## Stateboard configuration

-Stateboard supports `cartridge.argprase` options similar to other cartridge instances:
+Like other Cartridge instances, the stateboard supports `cartridge.argprase`
+options:

 * `listen`
 * `workdir`
 * `password`
 * `lock_delay`

-And, similar to other argparse options, they can be passed via command-line arguments or via environment variables, e.g.:
+Similarly to other `argparse` options, they can be passed via command-line arguments or via environment variables, e.g.:

 ```bash